 This information is extremely important as these factors have an effect on the quality of your semen and the health of any child conceived by your donation.

-Once quarantine is complete, you will be requested to return to the clinic for final screening tests (HIV, hepatitis B and C, chlamydia, gonorrhoea, CMV, syphilis, HTLV 1+2) that confirm the clearance of the sperm for use.
+Once quarantine is complete, you will be requested to attend to final screening tests (HIV, Hepatitis B and C, , CMV, Syphilis, HTLV 1+2 and urine Chlamydia, Gonorrhoea) that confirm the clearance of the sperm for use.
 If your tests are clear and you are healthy, your sperm is cleared for use by the recipient.

-The recipient is given the profile of the potential donor, made up of non-identifying details such as physical features, personal interests, educational background, career and medical history.
+The clinic recruited donor recipient is given the profile of the potential donor, made up of non-identifying details such as physical features, personal interests, educational background, career and medical history.

-According to National Health and Medical Research Council Ethical Guidelines (2007), the recipient is entitled to the following information about the donor: “Details of past medical history, family history and any genetic test results that are relevant to the future health of the person born (or any subsequent offspring of that person) and the recipient of the donation; details of the physical characteristics of the gamete donor; and the number and sex of persons conceived using the gametes donated by the same gamete donor.”
+According to NHMRC Ethical Guidelines on the Use of Assisted Reproductive Technology in Clinical Practice and Research (2017), the recipient is entitled to the following information about the donor: “Details of past medical history, family history and any genetic test results that are relevant to the future health of the person born (or any subsequent offspring of that person) and the recipient of the donation; details of the physical characteristics of the gamete donor; and the number, age and sex of persons conceived using the gametes donated by the same gamete donor.”

 Donated sperm is needed by a diverse range of people for a variety of reasons, such as heterosexual couples who are incapable of falling pregnant naturally as a consequence of male infertility, which can be the result of genetic and infectious causes or physical damage.
 Some men are simply unable to produce sperm, making it impossible to conceive with their partner.